 1. University of Manitoba Max Rady College of Medicine

-• Average GPA: ~3.3–3.5
+• Average GPA: ~3.7–4.0

-• MCAT: Required, moderate cutoffs
+• MCAT required but moderate cutoffs

 2. Memorial University of Newfoundland

-• MCAT: Considered, not heavily weighted
+• MCAT scores not heavily weighted

 3. Northern Ontario School of Medicine University (NOSMU)

-• MCAT: Not required
+• No MCAT required

-• Focus: Rural and northern applicants
+• Focuses on rural and northern applicants

 4. University of Saskatchewan College of Medicine